stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 room's.
 The front panel holding the picture was sawn and hinged to allow cupboard space behind it.
 After the workmen went he moved his work into the study and sat down before it with his eyes half on the cipher and half on the portrait which stared back at him like a year-adding and century-recalling mirror.

 His parents, subsequently recalling his conduct at this period, give interesting details anent the policy of concealment which he practiced.
 Before servants he seldom hid any paper which he might be studying, since he rightly assumed that Curwen's intricate and archaic chirography would be too much for them.
-With his parents, however, he was more circumspect; and unless the manuscript in question were a cipher, or a mere mass of cryptic symbols and unknown ideographs (as that entitled  "To Him Who Shal Come After  etc. " seemed to be), he would cover it with some convenient paper until his caller had departed.
+With his parents, however, he was more circumspect; and unless the manuscript in question were a cipher, or a mere mass of cryptic symbols and unknown ideographs (as that entitled _"To Him Who Shal Come After etc."_ seemed to be), he would cover it with some convenient paper until his caller had departed.
 At night he kept the papers under lock and key in an antique cabinet of his, where he also placed them whenever he left the room.
 He soon resumed fairly regular hours and habits, except that his long walks and other